AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_2.rst

 Built-in Configs
 ****************

-The OCIO Configs Working Group has put a lot of effort building new ACES configs that take advantage of the features of OCIO v2 and that are informed by the learnings from the previous ACES configs.
+The OCIO Configs Working Group has put a lot of effort into building new ACES configs that take advantage of the features of OCIO v2 and that are informed by the learnings from the previous ACES configs.
 The new configs are available from the project's GitHub repo:
 `OpenColorIO-Config-ACES
 <https://github.com/AcademySoftwareFoundation/OpenColorIO-Config-ACES/releases/tag/v1.0.0>`_